Sweden’s housing market downturn worsens

 Sources: Statistics Sweden, Global Property Guide

-Swedish households are highly indebted.
-About 64% of households in the country own their homes.
-Of these, around 81% have a home loan.
+Despite this, Swedish households are highly indebted.
+About 65% of households in the country own their homes.
+Of these, around 77% have a home loan.

-“I’ve persistently time and time again said that the debt level in the household sector is just way, way too high and there will be a day of reckoning and eventually rates will go up, and now rates have gone up,” said Stefan Ingves, who headed Riksbank from 2006 to 2022.
-“What you see happening now is almost exactly what you would expect to see happening, and that is that households have to pay more and the interest rate sensitivity … is much higher,” Ingves added.
+"I've persistently time and time again said that the debt level in the household sector is just way, way too high and there will be a day of reckoning and eventually rates will go up, and now rates have gone up," said Ingves.
+"What you see happening now is almost exactly what you would expect to see happening, and that is that households have to pay more and the interest rate sensitivity … is much higher," Ingves added.

-High-interest rates have put additional pressure on indebted households.
+High interest rates have put additional pressure on indebted households in the past two years.

 Brief history